saurabh-hirani/talks/monitoring-transition/README.md

 we are going to talk about.

 #### Description
-We moved our monitoring systems from a manually maintained nagios setup to an automated, distributed
+We moved our monitoring setup from a manually maintained nagios setup to an automated, distributed
 icinga2 infrastructure.
 This talk is going to cover the following topics:

 - The challenges of monitoring a distributed infrastructure
-- A manually maintained nagios setup and its limitations
+- A manually maintained icinga setup and its limitations
 - Prepping for moving to an automated icinga2 setup
 - Collating data from multiple host sources
 - Progressive cutover from manual to automated monitoring
+- Foundation laid for distributed monitoring

 #### Slides